A queueing model with independent arrivals, and its fluid and diffusion limits: Fluid Approximations

-\end{proof} \textbf{Remarks.} 1.
-Note that $\bar{X}$ is the difference between the fluid limits of the arrival and service processes, and is often referred to as the fluid limit of the netput process.
-In effect, it is the amount of net potential fluid flow into the system.
+\EndProof \textbf{Remarks.} 1. $\bar{X}$ is the difference between the fluid limits of the arrival and service processes, and is often referred to as the fluid limit of the \textit{netput} process.
 2. Theorem \ref{thm:queue-length-fluid} shows that the fluid limit of the queue length process is

-$\bar{Q}$ can be interpreted as the sum of the fluid netput process and the potential amount of fluid lost from the system.
-Suppose that $(F(t) - \mu t \mathbf{1}_{\{t \geq 0\}}) < 0$ so that the fluid service process has ``caught up'' and exceeded the cumulative amount of fluid arrived in the system by time $t$ (for simplicity assume $t > 0$).
-Further, suppose $f(t) - \mu < 0$, implying that the netput process is decreasing at $t$.
-In this case, $\sup_{-T_0 \leq s \leq t} (-(F(s) - \mu s \mathbf{1}_{\{s \geq 0\}}))_{+} = -(F(t) - \mu t)$.
-This is the amount of extra fluid that could have been served, but is now lost.
+$\bar{Q}$ can be interpreted as the sum of the fluid netput process and the amount of fluid service capacity lost from the system.
+As it will be seen below, the time instants where the regulator term $\sup_{-T_0 \leq s \leq t} (-(F(s) - \mu s \mathbf{1}_{\{s \geq 0\}}))_{+}$ increases are precisely where the queue idles.
 3. Figure \ref{fig:fluid} depicts an example queue length process in the fluid limit, and its dependence on the arrival distribution $F$ and service rate $\m$.
-Note that the process switches between being positive and zero, during the time the queue operates.
+Note that the process switches between being positive and zero, during the time the server operates.
 We will investigate this behavior in detail in Section \ref{sec:paths}.
-4. Observe that idle time process \eqref{idle} differs from the usual definition (see Section 6.2 of \cite{ChYa01}, for example) as it does not measure the idling of the queue as a whole.
-Another plausible definition of an idle time is the following

-This measures the total time that the queue (buffer and server) has been empty.
-The following lemma shows that asymptotically in the fluid scaling there is no difference between the two definitions.
-The proof is in the Appendix. \begin{lemma} ~As $n \rightarrow \infty$,

-\end{lemma} It is interesting to observe that $B^n$ does not converge to the identity process.
-This is in contrast to the fluid limit for the GI/GI/1 queue in the heavy-traffic approximation setting, in which the fluid-scaled busy time process does converge to the identity process.
+Without formally defining the terms, intuitively it should be clear that on [$-T_0,\t_0$) and $[\t_2,\t_3)$ the queue is 'overloaded', while on the intervals $[\t_0,\t_1)$ and $[\t_3\infty)$ it is `underloaded'.
+Next, consider the busy time process.
+It is interesting to observe that $B^n$ does not converge to the identity process, in contrast to the conventional heavy-traffic approximation setting.

 \begin{corollary} ~As $n \rightarrow \infty$,